intel-lab-lkp/linux/Documentation/core-api/xarray.rst

 occupy a range of indices.
 Once stored to, looking up any index in the range will return the same entry as looking up any other index in the range.
 Storing to any index will store to all of them.
-Multi-index entries can be explicitly split into smaller entries, or storing ``NULL`` into any entry will cause the XArray to forget about the range.
+Multi-index entries can be explicitly split into smaller entries.
+Erasing any entry will cause the XArray to forget about the range.

 Normal API
 ==========